SarunasKnabikas/CSV_Checker/README.md

 ## Step-by-step: How to run the script
 1. Windows: Add path to python.exe and path to script into batch file.
 This will allow to run script simply running batch file.
 2. Script can be ran directly from CMD and PowerShell in windows and using terminal in other systems.
-Please google for specifics.
+Please google for specifics of your system.